richtastic/ff/src/3DR/wiki/app.md

 - compression
 - encryption

-04/04 - initial dense F because error sigma 3-6 px => 1-2 px
-04/06 - retry 6 images using new sparse absolute orientation algorithms
+04/04 - retry 6 images using new sparse absolute orientation algorithms
 		- is BA helpful? (show before and after)
 04/08 - retry dense selection using known R
 		- better this time around?